wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.37 =
+* Fixed bug and added ability to have simple list view to the widget.
 = Version 2.36 =
 * Added ability to pick up images in RSS enclosures and more diagnostic code.
 = Version 2.35 =